-I did wish they had had fried eggs, but after a couple of days I actually got into the habit of having a hard broiled egg for breakfast every morning, something I continued to do when I got home.
+Initially, I was bugged they didn’t have any fried eggs.
+However, after a couple of days I actually got into the habit of having a hard broiled egg for breakfast every morning, something I continued when I got home.

 There was also a juice dispenser with shot glasses that could contain about half a sip of orange juice.